 ART FOR PHILANTHROPY

-Morning Slayter, HipSilver Art Curator and I, Gail Bruce, Founder and CEO of HipSilver, are honored to present, as HipSilver’s first ART/for Philanthropy Showcase, Artist and Film Director, George Burdeau, who’s art work is benefiting the American Indian College Fund (AICF).
+Morning Slayter, HipSilver Art Curator, and I, Gail Bruce, Founder and CEO of HipSilver, are honored to present, as HipSilver’s first ART/for Philanthropy Showcase, Artist, and Film Director, George Burdeau, who’s artwork benefits the American Indian College Fund (AICF).

-George Burdeau’s career has grown and developed over the years and he currently has returned to one of his first loves, painting - and creating art on paper and canvas.
+George Burdeau’s career has grown and developed over the years and he currently has returned to one of his first loves: painting - creating art on paper and canvas.

 Thank you George Burdeau!

 And many thanks to all who purchase George's art and help support the American Indian College Fund.
 Gail Bruce

 George Burdeau, has been a leading force in Native American film and art.

 Mentored by a Cherokee visionary who encouraged him in his career, George went on to mentor numerous film makers and artists himself.
 Please visit his Showcase below to see George's art and learn more about this remarkable man.